Keeping your Google Analytics data clean

 Because of the above we’ve found firms where internal traffic is 10% or more of their visits.

 At least set up a filter to exclude internal IP addresses (or if you’re a client we’ll do it) and remember to update the filter when you add a new office or change your network configuration or ISP.
+In Google Analytics 4 go to Data Streams -> Configure tag settings (Show all) -> Define internal traffic.

 If you review keyphrase information provided in Google Analytics in order to see what searches are leading people to your site you’ll likely be disappointed as most will be labelled “not provided”.

-Only very large sites get much in the way of keyphrase information, although still less than 5%, since Google locked it down in 2013 (pre-2013 you will see much more information which is one of the reasons we suggest not creating new Google Analytics accounts when you do a site revamp).
+Only very large sites get much in the way of keyphrase information, although still less than 5%, since Google locked it down in 2013 (pre-2013 you will see much more information which is one of the reasons we suggested not creating new Google Analytics accounts when you do a site revamp).

 You can use Google Search Console to see some information but equally importantly you can configure Google Analytics to store 100% of search phrases that are used in searching on your own website.